Implementing and Evaluating Security in O-RAN: Interfaces, Intelligence, and Platforms: O-RAN Primer

 \section{O-RAN Primer}

-The O-RAN Alliance defines a flexible and softwarized architecture \rev{(shown in Fig.~\ref{fig:fig1})} for the Open \gls{ran} ecosystem. \rev{This architecture embraces the 3GPP 7.2x~functional split, where \gls{ran} functionalities are \emph{disaggregated} into \gls{cu}, \gls{du}, and \gls{ru}~\cite{ORANarch}.
+The O-RAN Alliance defines a flexible and softwarized architecture (shown in Fig.~\ref{fig:fig1}) for the Open \gls{ran} ecosystem.
+This architecture embraces the 3GPP 7.2x~functional split, where \gls{ran} functionalities are \emph{disaggregated} into \gls{cu}, \gls{du}, and \gls{ru}~\cite{ORANarch}.
 These components carry out operations at different layers of the protocol stack.
 For example, the \gls{cu} performs RRC, PDCP, SDAP, and PDCP while the \gls{du} provides RLC, MAC, and PHY-high functions.
-Both PHY-low and radio-frequency transmission are carried out at the \gls{ru}.}
+Both PHY-low and radio-frequency transmission are carried out at the \gls{ru}.

-\rev{Each of these components' functionalities can be controlled in software through exposed \glspl{api}.
-Open and standardized interfaces connect these components both among them (e.g., the F1 interface connects \gls{cu} and \gls{du}, and Open Fronthaul interface connects \gls{du} and \gls{ru}), and to the \glspl{ric} proposed by O-RAN (i.e., through the E2 and O1 interfaces).}
+Each of these components' functionalities can be controlled in software through exposed \glspl{api}.
+Open and standardized interfaces connect these components both among them (e.g., the F1 interface connects \gls{cu} and \gls{du}, and Open Fronthaul interface connects \gls{du} and \gls{ru}), and to the \glspl{ric} (i.e., through the E2 and O1 interfaces).

-\rev{These controllers are connected by the A1 interface and oversee the operations on the \gls{ran} nodes and enable closed control-loops that operate at different time scales through \gls{ai}/\gls{ml} applications.
+These controllers are connected by the A1 interface and oversee the operations on the \gls{ran} nodes and enable closed control-loops that operate at different time scales through \gls{ai}/\gls{ml} applications.
 The near-RT \gls{ric} acts on time scales between $10$\:ms and $1$\:s via applications called xApps, while the non-RT \gls{ric} on time scales above $1$\:s via rApps.
-Further, a novel kind of applications called dApps---that can be deployed on the \gls{ran} nodes directly and operate on real-time time scales, i.e., below $10$\:ms---has been proposed by researchers for standardization~\cite{doro2022dapps}.
 Finally, the applications running on the \glspl{ric} receive live \gls{ran} \glspl{kpi} from the \gls{ran} nodes through the E2 interface (in the case of xApps) and through the O1 interface (in the case of rApps).
-The \gls{ric} can send a control action to enforce, e.g., to prioritize the scheduling of certain \glspl{ue} or to modify the scheduling policy of the \gls{du}, through the same control interfaces.
-Interested readers are referred to~\cite{polese2022understanding} for a comprehensive overview of the O-RAN architecture and of its specifications.}
+The \glspl{ric} can send control actions, e.g., to prioritize certain \glspl{ue} or to modify the scheduling policy of the \gls{du}, through the same control interfaces.
+Interested readers are referred to~\cite{polese2022understanding} for a comprehensive overview of the O-RAN architecture and of its specifications.